Subodhan/GettingDataProject/README.md

 ## Sequence of operations

-* Include the plyr and reshape2 libraries
+* Include the dplyr and reshape2 libraries
 * Read the features.txt file to get the 561 column names for data (var: names_colnames)
 * Read the activity_labels.txt file to get the activity labels (var: names_activities)
 * Read the 'train' data set from train subfolder